miguelznunez/Node.js-Login-system/README.md

-A complete login system with node.js and MySQL
+A complete login system with email verification using Node.js and MySQL

 =========================================================================